beeman/domino-on-vagrant/README.md

 ## Reasons

-Some of the reasons why I created it:
+I created this because I want to:

+* run my Domino server on Linux instead of Windows
-* being able to create separate Domino environments for testing and developing
+* be able to create separate Domino environments for testing and developing
 * not manually installing these environments time after time
+* give something to the community
 * show Domino/XPages developers the power of Vagrant

-* give something to the community
-* I think it's fun to do :-)
+Next to the above I just think it's fun to do and cool to have :-)

 ## Usage
 [Learn how to use it by reading the tutorial.](TUTORIAL.md)

 ## Bugs or feature requests

-Please use the GitHub issue tracker to let me know what you want
+Please use the GitHub issue tracker to let me know what you like to see changed.
+Of course I'm also open for pull requests!

 ## License